-Non-GAAP Measure Closest Equivalent to GAAP Measure Definition Rationale for Presentation of this non- GAAP Measure Adjusted EBITDA Net loss attributable to shareholders of Borr Drilling Limited Net loss adjusted for: depreciation of non-current assets; income from equity method investments; total financial expenses, net; amortization of deferred mobilization and contract preparation costs; amortization of deferred mobilization, demobilization and other revenue; and income tax.
+Non-GAAP Closest Equivalent to Definition Rationale for Presentation of this non-GAAP Measure GAAP Measure Measure Adjusted EBITDA Net loss attributable to shareholders of Borr Drilling Limited Net loss adjusted for: depreciation of non-current assets; impairment of non-current assets; other non-operating income; income from equity method investments; total financial expenses, net; amortization of deferred mobilization and contract preparation costs; amortization of deferred mobilization, demobilization and other revenue; and income tax.
 Increases the comparability of total business performance from period to period and against the performance of other companies by excluding the results of our equity investments, removing the impact of unrealized movements and removing the impact of depreciation, financing and tax items.